 C.8.a.
-Creating and Maintaining Policy Statements and Guidelines
+Creating & Maintaining Policy Statements & Guidelines

 As part of informed consent, policy statements and guidelines assist in anticipating questions and concerns and serve as part of an ongoing dialogue with clients.
-Career professionals are encouraged to create policy statements and guidelines for use in their practice.
-Career professionals ensure that clients are fully informed, understand, and agree to the parameters and limitations of receiving career services.
-Policy statements and guidelines may include, but are not limited to, all areas of informed consent, such as incorporating the use of social media and electronic communication in professional practice, privacy and confidentiality (e.g., limits of confidentiality, documentation, and records maintenance), boundaries and multiple relationships, collection of fees, termination of services, etc.
+Career development professionals are encouraged to create policy statements and guidelines for use in their practice.
+Career development professionals ensure that clients are fully informed, understand, and agree to the parameters and limitations of receiving career services.
+Policy statements and guidelines may include, but are not limited to, all areas of informed consent, such as incorporating the use of social media and electronic/video communication in professional practice, privacy and confidentiality (e.g., limits of confidentiality, documentation, and records maintenance), boundaries and multiple relationships, collection of fees, termination of services, etc. Career development professionals are expected to review their policy statements and guidelines annually and to update them as needed.

-Career professionals are expected to review their policy statements and guidelines annually and to update them as needed.
+Section DRelationships with

-Section D Relationships with Other Professionals
+other Professionals

-Career professionals recognize that the quality of their interactions colleagues with can influence the quality of services provided to clients.
+Career development professionals recognize that the quality of their interactions with colleagues can influence the quality of services provided to clients.
 They work to become knowledgeable about colleagues within and outside the profession.
-Career professionals develop positive working relationships and systems of communication with colleagues to enhance services to clients.
-Career professionals may provide coaching and/or consultation to individuals, groups, or organizations.
-If career professionals perform such services, they must provide only the services that are within the scope of their professional competence and qualifications.
+Career development professionals develop positive working relationships and systems of communication with colleagues to enhance services to clients.
+Career development professionals may provide coaching and/ or consultation to individuals, groups, or organizations.
+If career development professionals perform such services, they must provide only the services that are within the scope of their professional competence and qualifications.